 Paul is a communications and marketing professional with experience in the not- for- profit, fundraising, health care, education, and government sectors.
 He currently leads all marketing and communications activities for Toronto Metropolitan University’s Ted Rogers School of Management, Canada’s largest English-language business school.
 Prior to his work in communications, Paul served as a daily newspaper reporter in Winnipeg, Ottawa and Toronto.

-A passionate, student achievement oriented educator, Lisa is known for creating learning cultures, monitoring for improvement, and building policies and practices for inclusion.
-Lisa brings deep experience as a teacher and principal to her current role as a superintendent of education, responsible for 17 schools, as well as the safe and caring schools policy agenda focused on what works best to support students in feeling safe and included in schools.
+A passionate, student achievement-oriented educator, Lisa is known for creating learning cultures, monitoring for improvement, and building policies and practices for inclusion.
+Lisa brings deep experience as a teacher and principal to her current role as a superintendent of education, responsible for 17 schools, as well as the leadership portfolio responsible for all leadership programs, new teacher training and mentorship.
 She has also served as the system principal at the Toronto District School Board Virtual School, providing extensive professional development opportunities and implementing strategies to eliminate systemic barriers for students and parents.

 A senior healthcare executive, Andra brings lived experience as the mother of a child with disabilities and a pediatric physiotherapist.
 She worked at Grandview Children’s Centre before transitioning into a leadership role on the Board of Directors.
 Through her life and work experience, she knows very well what it is like to treat children with disabilities and their caregivers, both the triumphs and the challenges.
 Her advanced education and professional skills have enabled Andra to quickly influence positive change as she led portfolios in acute care, community care and tertiary care.
 Patient and family engagement is near to her heart, and she has a record of successfully embedding lived experience into quality councils, team meetings and hiring panels to radically push the quality of services offered.